ex-io/exio-node/README.md

 ### Cancel

 This cancel command will cancel all open orders for a particular symbol, or a particular order if given an order-id to cancel.
-This command requires you to provide an API key and secret.
+This command requires you to provide an API credentials.

-Example (assumes you have your API key and secret already set):
+Example:

 ```
 $ npx exio-node cancel btc-usdt